Udaipur Rajasthan, India Travel Guide

 Udaipur City Railway Station provides waiting rooms, food stalls, and bookstalls.
 The Central Bus Stand offers rudimentary waiting spots and eateries.

-Self-driving in India, particularly for foreigners, is generally not recommended.
+Self-driving within India, particularly for foreigners, is generally not recommended.
 Traffic can be chaotic, driving styles are aggressive, road conditions vary, and adherence to driving rules can be inconsistent.
 This activity can be stressful.

 Train travel offers an unique experience and is a popular mode of long-distance transport, connecting Udaipur to major cities.